Bruce Banner (Marvel Cinematic Universe): Characterization

 For The Incredible Hulk, Louis Leterrier stated that Edward Norton's rewrite of the script "has given Bruce's story real gravitas", explaining that "just because we're making a superhero movie it doesn't have to just appeal to 13-year-old boys.
 Ed and I both see superheroes as the new Greek gods".

 In taking up the character for The Avengers, Mark Ruffalo said, "He's a guy struggling with two sides of himself—the dark and the light—and everything he does in his life is filtered through issues of control.
-I grew up on the Bill Bixby TV series, which I thought was a really nuanced and real human way to look at the Hulk.
+I grew up on the Bill Bixby TV Series, which I thought was a really nuanced and real human way to look at the Hulk.
 I like that the part has those qualities".
 Regarding the Hulk's place on the team, Ruffalo said, "He's like the teammate none of them are sure they want on their team.
 He's a loose cannon.
 It's like, 'Just throw a grenade in the middle of the group and let's hope it turns out well!"

-By Age of Ultron, Ruffalo stated that his character had grown since the previous film and was "a bit more complex", with a confrontation brewing between Banner and the Hulk: "There's a very cool thing happening: Hulk is as afraid of Banner as Banner is afraid of Hulk.. and they have got to come to peace somehow with each other."
+By Avengers: Age of Ultron, Ruffalo stated that his character had grown since the previous film and was "a bit more complex", with a confrontation brewing between Banner and the Hulk: "There's a very cool thing happening: Hulk is as afraid of Banner as Banner is afraid of Hulk.. and they have got to come to peace somehow with each other."
 While filming in London, Ruffalo said that Whedon still had not given him any of the Hulk's lines.
 Whedon later explained that he writes the Hulk's dialogue spontaneously, saying, "What makes the Hulk so hard to write is that you're pretending he's a werewolf when he's a superhero.
 You want it vice versa...
 So the question is, how has he progressed?
 How can we bring changes on what the Hulk does?
 And that's not just in the screenplay, that's moment to moment."

 When the character next appears in Thor: Ragnarok, two years have passed since Age of Ultron, and Hulk has become a successful and popular gladiator on Sakaar, having suppressed the Banner side in those years.
-He is forming the vocabulary "of a toddler", with the level of Hulk's speech being "a big conversation" between director Taika Waititi and Marvel since it was taking into account future appearances for the character: Ragnarok begins an arc for the character that continues in Avengers: Infinity War (2018) and Avengers: Endgame (2019).
+He is forming the vocabulary "of a toddler", with the level of Hulk's speech being "a big conversation" between director Taika Waititi and Marvel since it was taking into account future appearances for the character: Hulk have a messy crew cut, his voice is lighter than lower and combine with autotune effect.
+Ragnarok begins an arc for the character that continues in Avengers: Infinity War (2018) and Avengers: Endgame (2019).
 Ruffalo felt Hulk had "a swagger" in the film, and was "much more of a character than the green rage machine" seen in the first two Avengers films.